Birne94/Coffee-in-the-Cloud/docs/technology/django.md

 into and loaded from our database.
 Also changes are automatically tracked and can be reverted at any time.

 Models are defined in each module within a ```models.py``` file.
 This file then contains one class for each model.
-These in general are a subclass of the type ```django.db.models.Model``` and define all fields as python data types.
+In general these are a subclass of the type ```django.db.models.Model``` and define all fields as python data types.
-In addition to simple data types like numbers and text django also provides complex data types like dates or files which are automatically validated.
+In addition to simple data types like numbers and text, django also provides complex data types like dates or files which are automatically validated.
 It supports all features that are important for a relational database.

 Apart from fields a model can also specify special behavior, for example for automatic validation when editing field